logicalguess/rave-react-routing/README.md

 React implementation of the Blame Rave app showcased at the local ng-meetup: https://github.com/Transcordia/ng-meetup .
 The React router [react-router](https://github.com/rackt/react-router) is used instead of the Angular ui-router.

-There are 2 versions of the code, one using stores (like FLux does), and one using RxJs for pushing data to the React components when needed.
+There are 2 versions of the code, one using stores (like Flux does), and one using RxJs for pushing data to the React components when needed.

 To run: